Daniel-Peace/senior_project/senior_project.md

 #### Scan and Assign AprilTag
 <img src="/senior_project/images/manikin_with_apriltag.jpg" alt="Mankikin with AprilTag" style="display: block; margin: 0 auto; border-radius: 10px;">

 This node is responsible for obtaining the AprilTag that corresponds to the casualty we want to scan.
-This is done by driving a robot close to the apriltag and releasing the deadman trigger.
+This is done by driving a robot close to the AprilTag and releasing the deadman trigger.
 This starts a 10 second timer.
 During that time, this node receives a list of tags being detected by ROS's provided AprilTag package.
 This list contains the tag ID along with information about where it is with respect to the camera that detected it.
 Using this distance information, the node is able to keep track of which tag is closest during the 10 second timer.
 Once the time is up the saved tag is sent in a ROS message using the
 `/assigned_apriltag` topic to `finalize_predictions.py` for use in the final report.

 #### Model Nodes